haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 As she was not at all a timid child and always did what she wanted to do, Mary went to the green door and turned the handle.

-She hoped the door would not open because she wanted to be sure she had found the mysterious garden—but it did open quite easily and she walked through it and found herself in an orchard.
+She hoped the door would not open because she wanted to be sure she had found the mysterious garden,

+but it did open quite easily and she walked through it and found herself in an orchard.

-There were walls all round it also and trees trained against them, and there were bare fruit-trees growing in the winter-browned grass—but there was no green door to be seen anywhere.
+There were walls all round it also and trees trained against them,

+and there were bare fruit-trees growing in the winter-browned grass—but there was no green door to be seen anywhere.

-Mary looked for it, and yet when she had entered the upper end of the garden she had noticed that the wall did not seem to end with the orchard but to extend beyond it as if it enclosed a place at the other side.
+Mary looked for it, and yet when she had entered the upper end of the garden

+she had noticed that the wall did not seem to end with the orchard but to extend beyond it as if it enclosed a place at the other side.

-She could see the tops of trees above the wall, and when she stood still she saw a bird with a bright red breast sitting on the topmost branch of one of them, and suddenly he burst into his winter song—almost as if he had caught sight of her and was calling to her.
+She could see the tops of trees above the wall, and when she stood still she saw a bird with a bright red breast sitting on the topmost branch of one of them,

+and suddenly he burst into his winter song, almost as if he had caught sight of her and was calling to her.

-She stopped and listened to him and somehow his cheerful, friendly little whistle gave her a pleased feeling—even a disagreeable little girl may be lonely, and the big closed house and big bare moor and big bare gardens had made this one feel as if there was no one left in the world but herself.
+She stopped and listened to him and somehow his cheerful, friendly little whistle gave her a pleased feeling,

+even a disagreeable little girl may be lonely, and the big closed house and big bare moor and big bare gardens had made this one feel as if there was no one left in the world but herself.

-If she had been an affectionate child, who had been used to being loved, she would have broken her heart, but even though she was “Mistress Mary Quite Contrary” she was desolate, and the bright-breasted little bird brought a look into her sour little face which was almost a smile.
+If she had been an affectionate child, who had been used to being loved, she would have broken her heart,

+but even though she was “Mistress Mary Quite Contrary” she was desolate, and the bright-breasted little bird brought a look into her sour little face which was almost a smile.

 She listened to him until he flew away.